 Tour of the Japan Citi Smart Banking Branch

-Citi smart banking then came to the United States, with the New York branch offering “six interactive sales walls; image ATMs; free online access and Wi-Fi for customers; 24/7 access from the ATM lobby, to customer service experts via videoconferencing; and a private seating lounge for customers of Citigold, Citi’s premium banking service,” according to BankTech.com.
+Citi Smart Banking then came to the United States, with the New York branch offering “six interactive sales walls; image ATMs; free online access and Wi-Fi for customers; 24/7 access from the ATM lobby, to customer service experts via videoconferencing; and a private seating lounge for customers of Citigold, Citi’s premium banking service,” according to BankTech.com.

 Unfortunately for financial institutions, comparing the banking and tech industries isn’t apples to oranges, so to speak.
-Banks may only get so far mimicking Apple before they find they’ve run out of gimmicks that drive revenue.
+Banks might only get so far mimicking Apple before they find they’ve run out of gimmicks that drive revenue.

 Is Imitating Apple Really the Way to Go?

-However, Marks also points out, “I do think banks can be inspired by Apple and other companies who are fanatical about design.
+However, Marks also pointed out, “I do think banks can be inspired by Apple and other companies who are fanatical about design.
 Good design starts with the really deep spoken needs of customers and how to delight them with a total approach to the environment.
 Umpqua is probably the most successful example in our industry in creating a truly unique branded branch design that has been successful in driving revenue and profitability.”
-Other banks that manage to accomplish this, Marks says, are Frost and First Republic.
+Other banks that manage to accomplish this, Marks said, are Frost and First Republic.

 But is strong design and branding enough?